omnistrate/omnistrate-blog/posts/2024-02-01-unlocking-the-complexity-of-billing-in-saas.md

 ---
 title: Unlocking the Complexity of Billing in SaaS
-tags: "billing, cloud, marketplace, metering, SaaS"
+tags: 'billing, cloud, marketplace, metering, SaaS'
 date: '2024-02-01 21:13:02'
 author:
   name: Kamal Gupta
   email: kamal@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'One of the core tenets of SaaS is to be able to meter tenant usage and then bill your customers.
-However, there are a lot of challenges in handling that.'
+  One of the core tenets of SaaS is to be able to meter tenant usage and then bill your customers.
+However, there are a lot of challenges in handling that.
 slug: unlocking-the-complexity-of-billing-in-saas
+readTime: 2
+coverImage: ''
+category: Industry Insights
 ---

 One of the core tenets of SaaS is to be able to meter tenant usage and then bill your customers.
 However, there are a lot of challenges in handling that.